 1) I was home educated grades K-12 and hope to home educate my own children someday!

-4) I started learning to ski when I was 3 years old.
-It's the only sport I can even pretend to be graceful at.
+5) I started learning to ski when I was 3 years old.
+It's the only sport I can even pretend to be graceful at!
+I'm hoping to add snowboarding and cross country skiing to that list!

 I believe in……